-The Board of SAF Tehnika A/S (hereinafter - the Parent company) is responsible for preparing the consolidated financial statements of the Company and its subsidiaries (hereinafter - Group).
+The Board of SAF Tehnika A/S (hereinafter - the Company) is responsible for preparing the financial statements of the Company.

-The financial statements set out on pages 9 to 42 are prepared in accordance with the source documents and present fairly the Group consolidated financial position as at 30 June 2015 and the results of its consolidated financial performance and cash flows for the year then ended.
+The financial statements set out on pages 9 to 42 are prepared in accordance with the source documents and present fairly the financial position of the Company as at 30 June 2015 and the results of its financial performance and cash flows for the year then ended.